Many people look at the foreclosure crisis in one of two ways:

 As a result, CDOs made terrible investments.
 Thousands of homeowners have gone into default, and many of the same banks and mortgage companies that dealt in CDOs want to foreclose.
-But foreclosure is difficult without original mortgage documents, such as assignments of mortgage, which are necessary to starting foreclosure proceedings.
+But foreclosure is difficult without original mortgage documents, such as assignments of mortgage, which are necessary to start foreclosure proceedings.

-So the banks and mortgage companies found a work-around.
+So the banks and mortgage companies found a workaround.

-From so-called "robo-signers" (those who don't know anything about the documents they sign) to sham witnesses and notaries, they're doing everything possible to keep the foreclosure machine humming along — in the midst of the worst economic downturn since the Great Depression.
+From so-called robo-signers (those who don't know anything about the documents they sign) to sham witnesses and notaries, they're doing everything possible to keep the foreclosure machine humming along — in the midst of the worst economic downturn since the Great Depression.

-Who is Linda Green?
+Who Is Linda Green?

 On paper, the industrious Linda Green has somehow managed to rise to the level of vice president at more than 14 different entities, including American Home Mortgage Servicing, Citi Residential Lending and Wells Fargo.
 According to the Florida AG, Green's forged signature is on hundreds of thousands of mortgage assignments.
 The fraud is clear since each of these signatures is different from the next.